Alberto Jacometti: Biography

 Following his return to Italy Jacometti was elected as a member of the National Council.
 Being a member of the Italian Socialist Party he led the centrist faction along with Riccardo Lombardi.
 In the congress held on 18 April 1948 Jacometti was elected as the secretary general of the Italian Socialist Party succeeding Lelio Basso who had resigned from the office.
-Before the election Jacometti, Riccardo Lombard and Giuseppe Romita led the opposition group against Basso's leadership.
+Before the election Jacometti, Riccardo Lombardi and Giuseppe Romita led the opposition group against Basso's leadership.
 Jacometti's term as the secretary general was brief and ended in 1949 when he was forced to resign from the office due to the opposition of Pietro Nenni and Lelio Basso.

 Jacometti served at the Italian Parliament until 1963.
-He left the Italian Socialist Party in 1984 due to his conflict with the party leader Bettino Craxi.
+He left the Italian Socialist Party in 1984 due to conflict with the party leader Bettino Craxi.
 Jacometti died in his hometown, Novara, 10 January 1985.